Ahuacatlán, Nayarit: Geography

 The area of the municipality is 466.60 square kilometers and the population was 14,114 in 2005.
 The municipal seat had a population of 8,819 in 2005.

+Etymology

 The name Ahuacatlán, means "place where there is a lot of avocado", coming from the Nahuatl words "Tlan", which means place; and "Ahua" which means "avocado".

+Economy

 The main economic activity is agriculture with the growing of avocados, sugarcane, maize, sorghum, peanuts, and beans.
 There is also cattle and pig raising.
 Small industries produce molasses, tequila, and building materials.